deivgin/parallel-computing/ada/ada-slides.md

 - The `terminate` statement terminates the task that executes this terminate statement.
 - The `delay` statement suspends the task for at least seconds provided.
-- The `delay` statment might introduce time drift.
+- The `delay` statement might introduce time drift.
 In those cases `delay until` statement, which accepts a precise time for the end of the delay.

 ---

-### The select statment (1/3)
+### The select statement (1/3)

 The `select` statement in Ada is a control structure that manages communication between tasks, handling concurrency and synchronization.